Samir-Kesare/OpsTree-Ansible/roles/attendanceGfDashboard/README.md

 # Conclusion

 This guide illustrates the process of adding **Attendance Grafana Dashboard** through Ansible.
-By adhering to these instructions, you can effectively visualize and monitor your `Attendance APi Server` within your AWS infrastructure.
+By adhering to these instructions, you can effectively visualize and monitor your `Attendance API Server` within your AWS infrastructure.

 ***
 ## Contact Information